Free Bill of Lading Template: Download or Fill Out Online

 6. Special instructions and declared value

 Use the special instructions field for anything the carrier needs to know: fragile or stackable restrictions, hazmat designations (which require additional documentation), temperature requirements, or delivery appointment details.
-Declared value sets the maximum liability for loss or damage — if you leave it blank, most carriers default to a low per-pound liability limit.
+Declared value sets the maximum liability for loss or damage.
+If you leave it blank, most carriers default to a low per-pound liability limit.

 7. Signatures

 The shipper signs when the carrier picks up the freight, confirming the description on the BOL is accurate.
 The carrier signs to confirm they received the freight in the condition described.
-At delivery, the consignee signs to confirm the freight arrived — if there is visible damage, they should note it on the BOL before signing.
+At delivery, the consignee signs to confirm the freight arrived.
+If there is visible damage, they should note it on the BOL before signing.
 A clean signature without noted exceptions limits your ability to file a damage claim later.

 Common BOL mistakes that cause delays and extra charges